acemod/ACE3/wiki/framework/rearm-framework.md

 0  | `ammo_truck` | My ammo truck object
 1  | `"32Rnd_155mm_Mo_shells"` | Some magazine class

-The 32 round 155mm artillery shells are added to the supply count or the magazine storage of the specified ammo truck.
+The 32 artillery shells are added to the supply count or the magazine storage of the specified ammo truck.

 ### 2.2 Adding all magazines of a specific vehicle
+`added in 3.6.0`

 `ace_rearm_fnc_addVehicleMagazinesToSupply`